-It is the policy of the Guthrie Public Schools that no student shall possess, use, transmit, share, provide, sell, conspire to sell or possess, be in the chain of sale or distribution or be under the influence of any prohibited or controlled substance including a/an narcotic drug, illicit drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, any CBD that has any percentage of THC, or any other controlled substances, alcoholic beverage or non-intoxicating beverage (defined by law, i.e. 3.2 beer).
+It is the policy of the Guthrie Public Schools that no student shall possess, use, transmit, share, provide, sell, conspire to sell or possess, be in the chain of sale or distribution or be under the influence of any prohibited or controlled substance including a/an narcotic drug, illicit drug, hallucinogenic drug, amphetamine, barbiturate, marijuana or any other controlled substances, alcoholic beverage or non-intoxicating beverage (defined by law, i.e. 3.2 beer).
 Counterfeit drugs (turkey drugs), drug paraphernalia and chemicals which provide a mood-altering effect are included as controlled substances.
 Illicit drugs include steroids, and prescription and over-the-counter medications being used for an abusive purpose.
-This prohibition applies to competitions, on school transportation, on school premises, at school functions, school-sponsored activities, performances, contests, athletics competitions, during lunch, or while under the supervision of school personnel.
+This prohibition applies to competitions, on school transportation, on school premises, at school functions, schoolsponsored activities, performances, contests, athletics competitions, during lunch, or while under the supervision of school personnel.
 This policy is adopted in compliance with the Drug-Free Schools and Communities Act Amendments of 1989.